zianglih/OoO-Processor-Report/README.md

 | 4.29 | 16       | 16      |
 | 4.01 | 8        | 8       |

+As shown above, inceasing ROB size and RS size which allows higher ILP leads to an even worse CPI, which is in align with our analysis.

 #### Reason

 The reason is superscalar speculative executaion but single-width rollback.
 Furthermore as the ILP window increases we are more likely to falsely execute.
 As a result the benefit from ILP is offset by the big penalty from mis-predict and rollback.